 - community leaders, and

 The group created the Addiction and Recovery Services Blueprint.
 This plan identifies strategies the City should use with the nation's first Office of Recovery Services.

-Our office recently partnered with 311, the City’s constituent service hotline.
+Our office partnered with 311, the City’s constituent service hotline.
 Through this effort, we’ve created an easy way for residents to get access to recovery services and resources.